sailfish009/openstructure/modules/mol/base/doc/entity.rst

 .. function:: CreateViewFromAtomList(atom_list)

   Returns a view made up of the atoms in *atom_list*.
 All atoms are required to be atoms of the same entity.
 Duplicate atoms are only added to the view once.

   :param atom_list: the atoms
   :type atom_list: :class:`AtomHandleList` or :class:`AtomViewList`
   :raises: :class:`IntegrityError` if atoms of different entities are
            encountered

   :returns: :class:`EntityView`

+.. function:: CreateEntityFromView(view, include_exlusive_atoms, handle)

+  This function behaves exactly like :meth:`EntityHandle.Copy`, except that only atoms, residues, chains and bonds that are present in the view will be copied.

+  :param view: is the view to be converted to a handle
+  :param include_exlusive_atoms: if true, atoms that are part of an exclusive
+       bond (only one bond partner is included in the view) will also be included in the new entity handle.
+  :param handle: If invalid a new entity will be created.
+If valid, the atoms,
+       residues, chains, bonds and torsions will be added to handle.
+This is useful to combine several entities into one.

+  :returns :class:`EntityHandle`
 .. _chaintype:

 ChainType